Learn about actual and potential costs

 How risky is the Glass Bottles supply chain?

-There is a low level of risk in the supply chain for glass bottles.
-Mineral wholesalers that sell minerals used for glass production, such as quartz, silica, feldspar, lithium and sodium carbonate present a low level of market risk on average due to the widespread downstream demand for these goods....
+There is a medium level of risk in the supply chain for glass bottles.
+Mineral wholesalers that sell minerals used for glass production, such as quartz, silica, feldspar, lithium and sodium carbonate, present a high level of risk on average due to the cyclical demand for these goods.
+Recycling wholesalers...
 Subscribe to learn more.